Potential New Member FAQs

 Unrecognized fraternities/sororities are not monitored by the University, and do not recieve the oversight or training of recognized organizations.
 Groups that appear on the Unregistered list do not meet the University’s standards for recognition and/or have lost recognition for failure to adhere to University policies.
 We strongly discourage students from joining these organizations.
 Visit our “Chapters” page for a full list of recognized and unrecognized fraternities and sororities.

 First make sure you registered and are eligible.
 If you have not yet completed the eligibility process you cannot yet join.
 In fact, the organization should not have offered you membership yet without being on an eligibility list.

 The new member process can take no longer then eight weeks as per Stockton University policy.
-You should receive a calendar of events from the New Member Educator (the student charged with the responsibility of administering the new member program) at their first meeting.
+You should receive a calendar of events from the New Member Educator or Intake Coordinator (the student charged with the responsibility of administering the new member program) at their first meeting.

 Typically you can expect to have a weekly meeting with the rest of the students who are joining and the New Member Educator.
 At these meetings students usually participate in team builders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. Nothing in these meetings is secret.